sbvegan/dao-process-mapping/op-collective-mission-proposal.md

 TODO: time estimates and more details

-*Benchmark Milestone 1* - Create a top-level process diagram
+*Benchmark Milestone 1* - Create a top-level process diagrams for:

+- Proposal Processes
+    - Voting Process
+    - Governance Fund Proposal
+    - Other Proposal Types

 *Benchmark Milestone 2* - Drill down and create subprocess diagrams for the high level process diagram.

-*Benchmark Milestone 3* - Provide all relevant resources for the
+*Benchmark Milestone 3* - Provide all relevant resources for the processes

 **How should badgeholders measure impact upon completion of this Mission?**